madejackson/MillControl/subPages/arduinoWebEditor.md

 # Using the arduino WebEditor
 13.12.2021: Work in progress
 - screenshots will be added later.
-There are availabel under Subpages -> pictures
+There are available under Subpages -> pictures

 In this section I will describe step by step how to get the arduino project from GitHub on to your arduino Nano.
 Using the arduino webeditor.
 Note: the free Plan has only 200s of compilation time a day.
 During my experiments I ran out of time.
 In that case a local installation will be better.